3D scanning solutions

 Likewise, photogrammetry is much more difficult to deploy on-location, especially if you’re planning on using a booth-based setup.
 For instance, if you’re scanning in a remote area like the middle of a field, it’s going to be very tricky to use a bulky booth there.
 If you’re scanning people that aren’t co-located, it’s also much easier to ship a 3D scanner to them, than a complicated multi-camera arrangement.

-You might also want the object that you need to have in 3D to be evenly lit as you photograph it.
+You might also want the object to be evenly lit as you photograph it.
 Otherwise, you might spend days fixing/adjusting the brightness of many of the shots afterwards.
-That’s particularly the case when you’re taking photos of an object in an open-air location on a sunny day: the sunlit side will appear to be brighter than the shadow side.
+This is a common issue when taking photos of an object in an open-air location on a sunny day: the sunlit side will appear to be brighter than the shadow side.

 So, ideally, you should pick a cloudy day for your photoshoot.
 If you find that some of the parts of the surface fail to come out well enough during the processing stage, you’ll have to return to the site where the original photoshoot took place and recreate the conditions of that first photo session, including the lighting.
 You’ll be lucky if you manage to add new photos to the original database.
 Chances are, however, that you might need to re-shoot the entire object or scene once again.